Launch Special14 days of Enterprise free with every signup.

 Open the Active tab

-Go to Listings in the sidebar.
-The ACTIVE tab is selected by default.
+Go to Vault → All Cards in the sidebar and switch to the ACTIVE tab.
 Click the Stale (zero views) chip in the filter row — the count next to it is how many of your active listings currently qualify (0 views in 30d, age ≥ 14d, not refreshed in the last 14 days).

 Step 02